 No amount of debt is too large to deal with, but the first step is knowing what route to take.
 In this article we hear from Sara Williams, the creator of the debt advice blog Debt Camel, with her no-jargon approach, and Ripon Ray, debt adviser and Your Money Matters presenter for East London Radio, about what steps to take to tackle your debt.
 We also speak to Sonya Barlow, the creator of the Money Matters workshop, on how to save money in the extortionately priced East London boroughs.

 Not all debt is bad debt, Sara Williams explains.
-It makes sense when we think of borrowing money as borrowing from our future selves – so long as it benefits them, the debt might be “good”.
+It makes sense when we think of borrowing money as borrowing from our future selves.
 So, while it’s true that paying off a student loan or mortgage can be daunting, having a degree or a house is something that keeps on bringing benefits.
-But if you are still paying off debt from food shopping, a pair of shoes, or even monthly bills on a credit card long after they are of any benefit, you may need to rethink your spending.
+But if you have put food shopping, a pair of shoes, or monthly bills on a credit card, and you are still paying for them in 10 or 20 years time, you may need to rethink your spending.

 Look problem debts in the eye